jimneylee/JLNimbusTimeline/README.md

 NimbusTimeline
 ==============

-NimbusTimeline is secondary development base the most popular ios libs [nimbus](https://github.com/jverkoey/nimbus) and [AFNetworking](https://github.com/AFNetworking/AFNetworking),
+NimbusTimeline is a secondary development based on the most popular ios libs [nimbus](https://github.com/jverkoey/nimbus) and [AFNetworking](https://github.com/AFNetworking/AFNetworking),

-this lib is very useful for u , if u want to deal with request timeline data,

-and show them with tableview!
+if u want to request timeline data, and show it with tableview, this lib is very useful for u!

 Wish u enjoy it.